-A couple of years ago I traveled to my mothers native country, Colombia.
-It was my first visit to the country and it was my grandmother’s return visit to her land in over 15 years.
+A couple of years ago I traveled to my mother’s native country, Colombia.
+It was my first visit to the country and it was my grandmother’s first return trip in over 15 years.
 My entire visit was full of excitement, wonder and discovery.
 The glaring juxtaposition of Miami’s hustling, flat tropical environment to Colombia’s untouched stretches of green farm land and jagged mountains was truly astonishing.

 While exploring a tiny neighborhood food store next to the city’s largest building, it’s church, I found a couple of small cardboard boxes jammed in the corner of a bottom shelf.
 The boxes had no windows to peek through but they said on the front; “Panela en Cubos” and “Cafe en Cubos.”
 In spite of my limited skills in spanish I understood one word “cafe”.

 “Coffee in Cubes- Instant Colombian Coffee sweetened with Panela brown sugar”

 The ability to market a healthier, easier alternative to enjoying a drink I love so much drove me towards creating Jiva.
 I quickly researched possible food providers and researched their backgrounds in quality and standards; both in their use of quality ingredients and the use of the highest grade free trade coffee beans available.
-It wasn’t too long before I was able to form a great friendship with a Family that has four generations of coffee cultivation in Ocamonte, Santander.
+It wasn’t too long before I was able to form a great friendship with a Families across Colombia that cultivated sugar cane and higher quality Colombian coffee.

 Years later Jiva’s success has brought blessings and difficulties, pushing manufacturing to higher rates revealed problems in Jiva’s Colombian production abilities, and after a couple of years of trying to make it work it became clear Jiva had to move on in order to survive.
 After a year of searching Jiva found its perfect partner; a team that was enthusiastic about learning our process, delighted by Colombian culture but most importantly, just as in love with our cubes as we are.